-You can use the proceeds from the sale of the house to buy the new one, or to make the down payment of your next mortgage.
+You can use the proceeds from the sale of the house to buy the new one or to make the down payment of your next mortgage.

-2. Enough Time to Move
+2. More Time to Move and Make Improvements

 When you buy a home before selling you will not be rushed out of your current property.
-You can also take as much time as you need to furnish the home for your eventual move-in.
+You can take as much time as you need to move your things from one place to the other.